BrunoBoehm/code-notes/Sinatra.md

 use ProductsController
 run OrdersController
 ```
-Which classes you `use` or `run` matter, but we won't worry about that now, just make sure you only ever run one class and the rest are loaded via use.
+Which classes you `use` or `run` matter, but we won't worry about that now, just make sure you only ever run one class and the rest are loaded via use. **DON'T FORGET TO DO IT OR YOUR CONTROLLERS WON'T WORK!**

 ## Sinatra complex forms associations
 As the relationships we build between our models grow and become more complex, we need to build ways for our users to interact with those models in all of their complexity.